-What's first on Tournament day at In It Together?
+What's first on tournament day for Monster Effects?

 At least one team member should arrive at the Structure Check-In Area at the time designated by the Tournament Director (or at least one hour prior to Presentation time).
-The team member(s) should bring their Structures and a completed copy of page 2 of the Tournament Data Form.
-Appraisers will assess the specifications of the Structures.
-Additionally, the team should have a container to place the Structures into after they have been checked in.
+The team member(s) should bring the Structure and a completed copy of pages 2 and 3 of the Tournament Data Form.
+Appraisers will assess the specifications of the Structure and check the Bill of Materials.
+Additionally, the team should have a container to place the Structure into after it has been checked in.
+This container can be anything the team chooses, and does not need to be included on the Expense Report.

-Appraisers will make every effort, within reasonable time constraints, to allow teams to bring the Structures into compliance, should this be necessary.
-When the Structure Check-In procedure is complete, the Structures will remain in a designated place in the Check-In Area until approximately 20 minutes before the team's scheduled Presentation time.
+Appraisers will make every effort, within reasonable time constraints, to allow teams to bring the Structure into compliance, should this be necessary.
+When the Structure Check-In procedure is complete, the Structure will remain in a designated place in the Structure Check-In Area until approximately 20 minutes before the team's scheduled Presentation time.

-All team members and Team Manager(s) should bring their props, costumes, required paperwork and any other items used in their Presentation to the Prep Area at least 20 minutes before their scheduled Presentation time.
+All team members and Team Manager(s) should bring their props, costumes, required paperwork, and any other items used in their Presentation to the Prep Area at least 20 minutes before their scheduled Presentation time.
 At most tournaments, the Prep Area is very near the Presentation Site.
-Once there, the Prep Area Appraiser will greet the team, accept the team's paperwork and have the team retrieve its Structure container from the designated place in the Structure Check-In Area.
+Once there, the Prep Area Appraiser will greet the team, accept the team's paperwork, and have the team retrieve its Structure from the designated place in the Structure Check-In Area.

-The team's paperwork includes one copy of the Declaration of Independence, one copy of the Expense Report, one copy of page 3 and five copies of pages 1 and 2 of the team-completed Tournament Data Forms.
-Tournament Data Forms are only informational.
+The team's paperwork includes one copy of the Declaration of Independence, one copy of the Expense Report, one copy of pages 3 and 4, and six copies of pages 1 and 2 of the team-completed Tournament Data Form.
+The Tournament Data Form is only informational.
 The team's paperwork is not scored and is used only to help the Appraisers as they look at Challenge requirements.
 If an element that fulfills a Challenge requirement occurs, even if it does not happen in the exact way it is described on the Tournament Data Form, it will receive a score.
 In addition, the team should bring one copy of any Team Clarifications it has received.

-Using the Prep Area Checklist, the Prep Area Appraiser will verify that all required Challenge elements are present, inspect all materials for safety, and make sure the team has protective eyewear and all presenting team members are wearing foot coverings.
+Using the Prep Area Checklist, the Prep Area Appraiser will verify that all required Challenge elements are present, inspect props for safety, and make sure the team has protective eyewear and all presenting team members are wearing foot coverings.
 The Prep Area Appraiser will then have the team remove the Structure Check-In Form and have the team unseal and open its Structure container.
-If the seal(s) on the Structure container were compromised prior to the team's arrival at the Prep Area, the Structures must be sent back to Structure Check-In for revalidation.
+If the seal(s) on the Structure container were compromised prior to the team's arrival at the Prep Area, the Structure must be sent back to Structure Check-In for revalidation.

-Finally, the Prep Area Appraiser will answer the team's questions and explain to the team and the Team Manager(s) when and where the Team Manager and a team representative may obtain the team's Raw Scores after the Presentation.
+Finally, the Prep Area Appraiser will answer the team's questions and explain to the team and the Team Manager(s) when and where the team's Raw Scores may be picked up after the Presentation.
 The Prep Area Appraiser will give the team's paperwork to the appropriate Appraisers.
-If the Appraisers have questions about the paperwork that need to be clarified prior to the team's Presentation, the Prep Area Appraiser will get the answers from the team before escorting the team to the Launch Area.
-The Prep Area Appraiser will introduce and direct the team's attention to the Timekeeper/Announcer and Weight Placement Appraiser(s) for final preparations and instructions before the Presentation time begins.
+The Prep Area Appraiser will escort the team members to the Launch Area, where they will be introduced to the Timekeeper/Announcer and Weight Placement Appraiser(s) for final preparations and instructions.